 Paul Bertoia

 Paul came to Tasmania as a child and trained at UTAS (and later Monash University).
 In an extensive career he’s worked in schools and government mental health and community settings, as well as private practice.
 He’s been a senior psychologist, leading large teams, and has delivered professional supervision to psychologists and a range of other medical, allied health and education professionals.
 He’s a Fellow of the Australian Psychological Society (APS) and a past national Chair of the APS College of Educational & Developmental Psychologists.
 Paul’s enthusiastic about helping people to learn new skills, across the lifespan, to help them cope with challenges and live rewarding lives.
 He has experience in assessment, diagnosis, and treatment of a wide range of developmental issues (for example, autism, dyslexia, ADHD), and has collaborated with many people with disabilities and their families.
-Paul works mainly with a Cognitive Behaviour Therapy (CBT) framework, seeking to quickly develop treatment programs which can help people manage their learning, behavioural or mental-health problems (including depression and anxiety).
+Paul works mainly with a Cognitive Behaviour Therapy (CBT) framework as well as EMDR, seeking to quickly develop treatment programs which can help people manage their learning, behavioural or mental-health problems (including depression and anxiety).
 Outside of work, Paul enjoys spending time with family, reading and listening to music.

 PSYCHOLOGIST